Welcome Home

 Programs

-The following licensure programs allow those already holding a teaching license to gain Add-On Licenses for more specialized areas.
+The following licensure program allows those already holding a teaching license to gain an Add-On License for a more specialized area.

 About the Stout School of Education